Information & FAQs

 Suitability

-On our garden tours, you can do as little or as much as you like, and at your pace – you can sit and read a book or walk every path throughout the garden.
+On our garden tours, you can do as little or as much as you like, and at your own pace – you can sit and read a book or explore every path in the garden.

-There is no upper age limit to our tours, although there is a lower age limit of 16.
+Our tours have no upper age limit, although there is a lower age limit of 16.

 Single travellers

-It shouldn’t need to be said, but we welcome single travellers, and want to assure single female travellers that women make up some 70-80% of our customers, and travel with us on their own or accompanied by their sister, their friends, their mother, their daughter, their colleagues and, on one occasion, we think, their Swiss lover!
+We welcome single travellers and want to assure single female travellers that women make up some 70-80% of our customers.
+Typically women travel with us on their own or accompanied by their sister, their friends, their mother, their daughter or their colleagues.

 Sleeping, eating & packing